open-contracting-extensions/ocds_process_title_extension/README.md

 # Process title and description

-In some cases it is important to provide an overall title and description for a contracting process, distinct from the individual title and description fields contained within `tender`, `award` and `contract` blocks.
+In some cases it is important to provide an overall title and description for a contracting process, distinct from the individual title and description fields contained within `tender`, `awards` and `contracts` sections.

 This extension adds `title` and `description` fields to the release schema.